dotnet-presentations/blazor-workshop/notes/speaker-notes.md

 ## 01 Components and layout

 - Introduce @page - explain the difference between routable and non-routable
-- Show the Router component in App.cshtml
+- Show the Router component in App.razor
 - Introduce @functions - this is an old feature but isn't commonly used in Razor.
 Get users comfortable with the idea of defining properties, fields, methods, even nested classes
 - Components are stateful so have a place to keep state in components is useful
 - Introduce parameters - parameters should be non-public